marcgg/marcgg.github.com/_posts/2014-04-28-frame-based-layout-bad-code.md

 <div style="text-align: center"><img src="/assets/frames/page3.png" /></div>

 Finally let's say I want to add an image next to a menu item.
-Easy.
-Frames.

-Change menu.html:
+Seems complicated, right ?

+No. It's easy.
+Use frames.

+You only need to change menu.html like this:

 {% highlight html %}
 <HTML>